MPS and environmental protection

 - Does the e-mail really need to be printed?

-- Can I forward documents to the company for editing?
+- Can I forward documents for editing?

 - How much do I save by digitizing the output?